santhosh-alluri/ascendum-wdio/README.md

     });
     ```

-    > Please be descriptive enought on the tests that is being validated
+    > Please be descriptive enough on the tests that is being validated

 4. Add Notes on your tests explaining your thought process on creating a function / method.
 If you use forEach or for loop, explain why you decided to use it (if applicable).
 Please see example in [grid.test.ts](tests/grid.test.ts)